codingforentrepreneurs/Guides/all/Create_a_Local_Django_Project.md

-# Create a Local Django Project
+# Create a Local & Blank Django Project

 A guide for creating a Django project for use in both Local & Production (deployment) environments.
 ----------